ant-design/ant-design-mini/src/Popup/index.en.md

 toc: 'content'
 ---

-# Popup popup layer
+# Popup

-Slides or pops up a custom content area from the screen.
+Slide or pop-up a custom content area from the screen.

 ## When to use